-Alice worked under four presidents-- Truman, Eisenhower, Kennedy, and Johnson.
+Dunnigan worked under four presidents-- Truman, Eisenhower, Kennedy, and Johnson.

-Dunnigan was a leader all her life, a role model for all women, and a door opener for all people-- Black and White, male and female.
+She was a leader all her life, a role model for all women, and a door opener for all people-- Black and White, male and female.
 Her achievements covered the state, national and local levels.
 In Journalism, Politics, Civil Rights, Community Service, and Government, her service is hard to match.
 She worked under four presidents-- Truman, Eisenhower, Kennedy, and Johnson-- and challenged each of them when she thought something was wrong.
 As an example, President Truman had given the order to desegregate the Armed Forces, but not the Army Schools.
 Alice asked, “Why?” and Truman wrote an Executive Order desegretating these schools.

 In her life time she received over 50 awards; not only groups in America, but organizations and governments all over the world praised her for fighting injustices.

 Her life encourages women and young people to believe in their aspirations.
 You cannot read her book, From the School House to the White House, without gaining a great respect for this woman.